 Mini Sweet Potato Meringue Pies

 My Mom hosts Thanksgiving every year, she wouldn’t have it any other way!
 I usually bring a side dish and appetizer and my cousin Nina usually brings dessert.
 Nina is not only a great baker, she’s also very talented in photography, writing, and she just graduated from Columbia University.
 So I put her up to the challenge of creating her first guest post for me and she really came through!
 Please welcome her and visit her blog if you love to bake.

 Hi, everyone!
-My name is Nina, and I’m the blogger behind Ambrosia, a site full of everything you could imagine about creating simple and delicious baked recipes.
-I’m very excited to be sharing this recipe for mini sweet potato meringue pies.
+My name is Nina, I’m very excited to be sharing this recipe for mini sweet potato meringue pies.
 I’m no stranger to coming up with creative pie, cookie, and cupcake recipes, but this recipe was a bit different.
-My blog features traditional treats, full of butter, cream, and sugar, so the recipes I share tend to be on the indulgent side.
+My baking style is typically full of butter, cream, and sugar, so the recipes I make tend to be on the indulgent side.
 However, this doesn’t mean that I’m always thinking about rich foods; on the contrary, I actually care a lot about eating healthy whole foods.